BioinfoUNIBA/IsoPrimer/README.md

 bash launcher.sh
 ```

+The progress of IsoPrimer may be monitored via the `nohup.out` (stderr and
+stdout) and `IP_Log.out` (IsoPrimer messages) files.
+If the test run completed successfully all necessary dependencies are correctly installed
+and the message 'Primer design complete' will be printed in the `IP_Log.out` file.

-Remove the test specific files by running the following in the IsoPrimer folder:
+You may now remove the test specific files by running the following in the IsoPrimer folder:

 ```bash
 bash purger.sh